-1.5.5 .au Domain Administration will reserve all domain names in the Registry Data, where a licence has a creation date:

-- (1) before or on the cut-off date (Category 1); and - (2) after the cut-off date and immediately before commencement date (Category 2). - 1.5.6 Where there is an eligible licence for the same domain name in Category 1 and Category 2, the domain name will be allocated to Category 1.
+- 1.5.5 .au Domain Administration will place a Priority Hold on all .au direct domain names in the Registry Data at the Commencement Date, for the duration of the Application period or until the .au direct domain name is allocated according to the .auDA Priority Rules, where an Eligible licence has a creation date: - (1) before or on the Cut-off date (Category 1); and - (2) after the Cut-off date and immediately before the Commencement date (Category 2). - 1.5.6 Where there is an application for the recognition of priority by a Person with an Eligible licence for the same domain name in Category 1 and Category 2, the domain name will be allocated to the Person who has applied that is in Category 1.

-NOTE: For example, there are two eligible licences with the domain name 'auDA': auda.org.au and auda.com.au.
+NOTE: For example, there are two applications for recognition of priority with the domain name 'auDA': auda.org.au and auda.com.au.
 The licence auda.org.au has a creation date of 12 October 2001 and the auda.com.au licence has a creation date of 10 March 2018.
-The domain name 'auDA' will be allocated exclusively to Category 1.
+The domain name 'auDA' will be allocated exclusively to Category 1 as it is first in time according to the rules that govern the order of priority.

-1.5.7 A domain name allocated to Category 1 in accordance with paragraph 1.5.6 will default to Category 2 where no applications for that domain name in Category 1 are received before the end of the Application period.
+1.5.7 A domain name allocated to a Person in Category 1 in accordance with paragraph 1.5.6 will default to be available to a Person who has applied in Category 2 where no applications for that domain name in Category 1 are received before the end of the Application period.